total of 2021 U.S. exports of consumer ready foods to Germany

 estimated total of retail sales in the packaged food market in Germany in 2022

 largest packaged food market in the world

-estimated retail sales in the packaged food market in Germany by 2025
+estimated retail sales in the packaged food market in Germany by 2026

-According to Euromonitor, retail sales in the packaged food market in Germany had been estimated at US$99.6 billion in 2020.
-That represents growth of 9.2% and US$8.4 billion since 2016.
+According to Euromonitor, retail sales in the packaged food market in Germany have been estimated to reach at US$114.9 billion in 2022.
+That represents growth of 11.2% and US$11.5 billion since 2018.
 Germany is the 4th largest packaged